Keyword Difficulty Evaluation and Ways to Conquer The Impossible

 There are hundreds of ways to get to the point when you have a list of keywords to target.
 And then sort them by the search volume as many SEOs (including me) like to do that.
 Let’s assume that you have it already for a second, shall we?

-If an SEO specialist did a good job, those keywords will drive visibility, traffic, and eventually, will allow to monetize the website.
+If an SEO specialist did a good job, those keywords will be high search volume, drive visibility, traffic, and eventually, will allow to monetize the website.

 Unfortunately, in most cases this doesn't happen or it takes much longer than expected.
 Usually, there's a reason for that.